 Hopefully you already have a good textbook—I happen to like the Teach Yourself language books, which are targeted for self-directed learners and available for lots of languages.

 You can plan your lesson based on a lesson in your book, but you can also use pop songs, real-world videos from FluentU, short stories, news articles and any other material from the target language.
-I’ve even planned lessons around my Facebook chats with friends who are native speakers, wherein I try to learn the new slang and expressions, and practice using them myself with my tutor in new contexts.

 15. Nail your self-planned grammar lessons